 The backbone of every agile working space is an open concept floor plan.
 Despite the noted downsides of open plan offices, there are ways to mitigate the negatives and maintain the positives.

-These types of workspaces can helps with informal communication, organic interaction, and engagement among employees, and is perfect for computer-based work.
+These types of workspaces can help with informal communication, organic interaction, and engagement among employees, and are perfect for computer-based work.

-This design is space-conscious and allows people to work on their own tasks while easily interfacing with their colleagues across from there.
-There is a sense of shared responsibility as well since the large community table is "home" for everyone.
+This design is space-conscious and allows people to work on their own tasks while easily interfacing with their colleagues across from them.
+There is a sense of shared responsibility, since the large community table is "home" for everyone.

 Agile Offices Need Resources